Key Things To Know Before Markets Open On Friday

-The Indian equity benchmarks are likely to open on a positive note on Friday as indicated by the SGX index.
-The Nifty Futures on the Singapore Exchange surged 82.5 points or 0.51 per cent higher at 16,258.
+The Indian equity benchmarks are likely to open on a positive note as indicated by the Nifty Futures on the Singapore Exchange, The SGX index was trading 165 points or 0.99 per cent higher at 16,775.

-On Thursday, the Indian equity benchmarks witnessed gains for the first time this week.
-The BSE Sensex surged 503 points or 0.94 per cent to settle at 54,252, whereas Nifty advanced 144.35 points or 0.90 per cent to end at 16,70.
+On Thursday, the BSE Sensex surged over 400 points, Nifty 50 index ended above t 16,600, thus rebounding after two-day hiatus.

 US Markets